 Playing with Fire

-By basing Star Wars on the monomyth, George Lucas created the most successful movie franchise in history.
+By basing his story on the monomyth, George Lucas created the most successful movie franchise in history.
 But in doing so, he was playing with fire.
 The monomyth is not just something that Joseph Campbell made up.
 Rather, it is a deep-seated force of Jungian psychology.
 George Lucas set out to create modern mythology, and succeeded beyond his wildest dreams.
 The problem is, once Star Wars entered our collective unconscious, George Lucas lost control of his own creation.

 Who Owns Star Wars?